Coconut Rhinoceros Beetle (Oryctes rhinoceros)

 The invasive Coconut Rhinoceros Beetle has moved to Hawaii and its fondness for coconut palms could threaten an island staple.

-The Coconut Rhinoceros Beetle bores holes into the young, upper fronds of coconut palm trees.
-They drink the sap that is released by cutting through the soft plant tissue.
-This damage reduces coconut production and could possibly kill younger trees.
-They are also pests on a variety of other plants: pineapples, bananas, papayas, dates and taro.
+The hefty Coconut Rhinoceros Beetle is large and black.
+An adult male has large horns while a female has smaller, shorter horns.
+It bores holes into the young, upper fronds of coconut palm trees.
+It then drinks the sap that is released by the plant's soft tissue.
+This frond damage reduces coconut production and could kill younger trees.
+Coconut Rhinoceros Beetles are pests on a variety of other common island plants such as pineapples, bananas, papayas, dates and taro.
 Larvae feed on mulch and plant debris.
-The yellowish grubs are large, growing up to 4 inches long.
-The larger horns on adults are seen on males while females have smaller, shorter horns.
+The yellowish grubs are also large, growing up to 4 inches long.